ljansen-iee/pypsa-rsa-sec/docs/workflow.rst

 In order to make the PyPSA-ZA model accessible to a larger audience than just developers and users who do not know Python, the input data into PyPSA-ZA is entered via an Excel spreadsheet to aid with scenario configuration.
-The excel spreadsheet `model_file.xlsx` is located in the root directory and consists of the following sheets:
+The excel spreadsheet `config/model_file.xlsx` is located in the root directory and consists of the following sheets:

 ``model_setup``: Summarizes the capacity from eskom and non-eskom generators, new build limits, projections on annual demand,